An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Introduction

 Around 2000, there were comprehensive attempts to extend the algorithmic randomness notions to the quantum regime.
-Namely, Berthiaume, van Dam, and Laplante~\cite{BvDL00}, Vit\'{a}nyi~\cite{Vit00}, and G\'{a}cs~\cite{Gac01} independently introduced the so-called \emph{quantum Kolmogorov complexity} from each standpoint, in order to define the algorithmic information content of a given individual quantum state of a finite dimensional quantum system.
+Namely, Berthiaume, van Dam, and Laplante~\cite{BvDL00}, Vit\'{a}nyi~\cite{Vit00}, and G\'{a}cs~\cite{Gac01} independently introduced the so-called \emph{quantum Kolmogorov complexity} from each standpoint, for aiming to define the algorithmic information content of a given individual quantum state of a \emph{finite} dimensional quantum system.
 Later on, Tadaki~\cite{T06MLQ} introduced in 2004 the notion of $\hat{\Omega}$ by means of modifying the work of G\'{a}cs~\cite{Gac01}.
-This $\hat{\Omega}$ is an extension of Chaitin's halting probability $\Omega$~\cite{C75} to a measurement operator in an infinite dimensional quantum system.
-Actually, $\hat{\Omega}$ is a bounded Hermitian operator on a Hilbert space of infinite dimension, and for every computable state $\ket{\Psi}$ it holds that the inner-product $\bra{\Psi}\hat{\Omega}\ket{\Psi}$, which has a meaning of ``probability'' in quantum mechanics, is a Martin-L\"of random recursively enumerable real and therefore can be represented as a Chaitin's $\Omega$.
-These previous works are about the extension of algorithmic randomness notions to the quantum realm.
+This $\hat{\Omega}$ is an extension of Chaitin's halting probability $\Omega$~\cite{C75} to a measurement operator in an \emph{infinite} dimensional quantum system.
+Chaitin's $\Omega$ is the halting probability of an optimal self-delimiting Turing machine, which is used to define the algorithmic information content (i.e., program-size complexity) of a given (classical) finite string, and is a concrete example of a Martin-L\"of random real~\cite{C75,M66,Sch73}.
+It plays a central role in algorithmic randomness~\cite{C87b,N09,DH10}.
+Actually, our $\hat{\Omega}$ is a bounded Hermitian operator on a Hilbert space of infinite dimension, and for every computable state $\ket{\Psi}$ it holds that the inner-product $\bra{\Psi}\hat{\Omega}\ket{\Psi}$, which has a meaning of ``probability'' in quantum mechanics, can be represented as a Chaitin's halting probability $\Omega$.
+These previous works~\cite{BvDL00,Vit00,Gac01,T06MLQ} are about the extension of algorithmic randomness notions to the quantum realm.

 In contrast, in this paper as well as our former works~\cite{T14CCR,T15QCOMPINFO,T15Kokyuroku,T16CCR,T16QIP,T16QIT35,T17SCIS,T18arXiv,T24CCR,T25CCR}, we do not extend the algorithmic randomness notions themselves, while keeping them in their original forms, but we identify in the mathematical framework of quantum mechanics the basic idea of Martin-L\"of randomness that \emph{the random infinite sequences are precisely sequences which are not contained in any effective null set}.
 See Martin-L\"of~\cite{M66}, Nies~\cite{N09}, Downey and Hirschfeldt~\cite{DH10}, and Brattka, Miller, and Nies~\cite{BMiN12} for this basic idea of Martin-L\"of randomness.
 In our works, we do this identification, in particular, from the aspect of the many-worlds interpretation of quantum mechanics~\cite{E57}, leading to the principle of typicality.